jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 A collection of posts from the Freakonomics blog strung together into a greater narrative.
 A nice mix of incentive schemes, economic ramblings, and musings on irrational behavior.

+## Thinking in Bets -- Annie Duke

+A poker professional's take on training yourself to think rationally and probabilistically.

 ## Grit - Angela Duckworth

-This book became the focus of a great deal of argument on my Twitter timeline at one point so I thought I'd check it out.
+This book came to my attention because people were arguing about it on Twitter.
 Duckworth's research attempts to measure people's level of grittiness.
-An interesting body of work, but I think a reading of the the Musk and Bezos biographies teaches the same lesson while being a little more fun.
+I didn't find it very useful or interesting.

 # Misc.
 Applied Statistics

 ## The Book: Playing the Percentages in Baseball - Tango, Lichtman and Dolphin

 I was lucky enough to work with Tango while working as a statistician at MLB.
-This book is essentially the bible for a modern-day sabermetrician, answering baseball's most fundamental strategic questions with cold hard data.
+This book is essentially the bible for a modern-day sabermetrician, answering baseball's most fundamental strategic questions with an empirial approach and interpretable models.

 ## Superforecasting: the Art and Science of Prediction — Phillip Tetlock